jorgebucaran/hyperapp/docs/countdown-timer.md

 # Countdown Timer

-In this example and learn how to use the [events](/docs/events.md) property to register global events.
+In this example we'll learn how to use [events](/docs/events.md) to register timers and global events.

 [Try it Online](https://codepen.io/hyperapp/pen/evOZLv?editors=0010)